zealous-tech/forked-playwright-mcp/README.md

   --isolated                   keep the browser profile in memory, do not save
                                it to disk.
   --image-responses <mode>     whether to send image responses to the client.
-                               Can be "allow", "omit", or "auto".
-Defaults to "auto", which sends images if the client can display them.
+                               Can be "allow" or "omit", Defaults to "allow".
   --no-sandbox                 disable the sandbox for all process types that
                                are normally sandboxed.
   --output-dir <path>          path to the directory for output files.